jbroerken/mrhspeechd/doc/source/Configuration_File/API_Provider/GoogleCloud.rst

     * - Key
       - Description
+    * - BCPDirectoryPath
+      - The directory containing all localised directories for BCP-47 locale files.
-    * - LanguageCode
+    * - BCPFileName
-      - The language code used for transcribing input.
+      - The locale file containing the BCP-47 language code used for transcribing input.

 Example